intelsmartedgeons/docs/components/storage/rook-ceph.md

 ```

 ## Limitations
-There is a limitation for Rook-Ceph ansible role implementation in Smart Edge Open cluster, currently there is only support for single node and single disk deployment for Ceph.
+There is a limitation for Rook-Ceph ansible role implementation in Smart Edge cluster, currently there is only support for single node and single disk deployment for Ceph.
 So by default, you don't need to set replica_pool_size > 1.

 ## Reference
 For further details: